marcantondahmen/sortable-tree/README.md

 });
 ```

-### The `onChange` Method
+### The `onChange` Function

-The `onChange` method is called whenever a node is dropped successfully somewhere in the tree and a `SortableTreeDropResultData` object is passed as argument.
+The `onChange` function is called whenever a node is dropped successfully somewhere in the tree and a `SortableTreeDropResultData` object is passed as argument.
 A `SortableTreeDropResultData` object consists of three items:

 - `nodes`: The tree structure that contains a `guid`, `element` and `subnodes` for each node